top of page

 How do the white blood cells move like that?

-Once the white cell catches the bacteria, it typically envelopes the bacteria and uses digestive enzymes to kill it.
+Once the white cell catches the bacteria, it typically envelopes the bacteria and kills it through a combination of reactive chemicals, an acidic environment, antimicrobial peptides and digestive enzymes.

 What strategies do bacteria use to fight back?